Logo

 arrow

-• CySEC in Europe, available in select regions
+• CySEC (Europe): licensing available to eligible clients in select regions

-Although it is not supervised by top-tier bodies like the FCA or ASIC, FBS remains legally licensed in several jurisdictions.
+While FBS is not supervised by regulators such as the FCA or ASIC, it can still be legally licensed in certain jurisdictions.

 Safety Measures